 Danielle has a uniquely balanced background that enhances her effectiveness as a neutral.
 From 2003 to 2006, she provided legal representation to individual employees and labor unions with a labor and employment law firm in Madison, Wisconsin.
 Later, from 2013 to 2015, she represented the interests of management as Chief Legal Counsel and then Deputy Director for the personnel management agency of the State of Wisconsin.
 From having stood in the shoes of an advocate on each side of the employment relationship, Danielle brings valuable experience and perspective to her dispute resolution work.

-Danielle teaches courses in labor and employment law as an Adjunct Professor with the University of Wisconsin Law School.
-She also is a featured member of the faculty for the Cardinal Stritch University Insitute for Conflict Studies.
-She also serves on the Institute's Advisory Board.
+As an Adjunct Professor at the University of Wisconsin Law School, Danielle teaches courses in labor and employment law, as well as mediation and arbitration.
+She also is a featured member of the faculty for the Cardinal Stritch University Insitute for Conflict Studies, teaching courses in such areas as dispute resolution in the workplace.
+Danielle also serves on the Advisory Board of the Institute for Conflict Studies.
 In the past, Danielle has taught labor law with the University of Wisconsin—Oshkosh School of Business.
 In addition to teaching, Danielle lectures on a wide variety of subjects related to alternative dispute resolution and the law of the workplace.

 Danielle received her JD, with distinction, from the University of Iowa College of Law and her Bachelor’s Degree from Grinnell College in Grinnell, Iowa.